ken-stokes/about-me/README.md

 📈 **Economics** fascinates me.
 Understanding the ebb and flow of markets and what drives economic behaviors is something I constantly ponder upon.

+♟️ I'm captivated by Business Strategy and currently diving deep into Game and Decision Theory to understand the intricacies of strategic decision-making.

 🔐 I love building **security-focused apps** and **dashboards**.
 Visualizing data from emerging risks is not just a job, but a passion for me.

 🔍 Always on the lookout for innovative solutions and eager to collaborate on exciting projects!